 Friendly reminder: HIPAA compliance is a process not a product — so we at PCT don’t refer to products as “HIPAA compliant;” rather, we say HIPAA-secure.

 What products are on our list for review?
 Colleagues of mine, I give you (in alphabetical order):

 - Doxy.me (free for solo practices)

 Free Online Therapy Software With All the HIPAA Fixin’s?
 How?

-I had a lovely conversation with Dylan Turner at Doxy.me in which I asked a lot of pointed questions for which he had satisfactory answers.
+Long ago, Roy had a lovely conversation with Dylan Turner at Doxy.me in which Roy asked a lot of pointed questions for which Dylan had satisfactory answers.
 His story, and the one described on their website, is that Doxy.me arose out of a grant-funded project to fill a gap in telehealth software services at the university where Doxy.me was born.

 They state that the free version is for solo and small practices, and larger clinics can pay for a version with a lot more bells and whistles.
-Turner says that this business model is supporting Doxy.me, which is more important than it may sound at first — if a company can’t survive financially, it will disappear from under you.
-Turner indicated that there is little risk of Doxy.me going under in the near future.
+There is also a fee to perform calls with more than one client.

 Executing a Business Associate Agreement with Doxy.me is a part of the initial setup process.
 We have verified that no special process is required.